daegalus/csrd/content.en/02-creating-your-character/_index.md

 Some abilities specify a duration, but you can always end one of your own abilities anytime you wish.

-{{< hint info >}}
+> [!NOTE]
-Because the Cypher System covers so many genres, not all of the descriptors, types, and foci might be available for players.
+> Because the Cypher System covers so many genres, not all of the descriptors, types, and foci might be available for players.
 The GM will decide what's available in their particular game and whether anything is modified, and they'll let the players know.
-{{< /hint >}}

 ## Skills